31 Water Experiments for Kids

-When my children were small we used the following article to do a month of science experiments with water (one a day), and we recently used them again (with more detailed explanations) as part of our homeschool science.
+When my children were small we used the following article to do a month of science water experiments (one a day), and we recently used them again (with more detailed scientific explanations) as part of our homeschool science.

-So I was really thrilled when the author of the article, Faith Hickman Brynie, agreed to let me share it with you here.
+So I was really thrilled when the author of the article, Faith Hickman Brynie, agreed to let me share the article in full with you here.

 We had a lot of fun with these water experiments, and hope you do too!